-With regards to harassment, the Chief Fire Officer advised that the Authority's would seek support from other blue light services and that it would be dealt with in a robust and tactful manner.
+With regards to harassment, the Chief Fire Officer advised that such matters would be dealt with in a robust but sensitive manner and the Authority would seek to liaise with its blue light partners as appropriate.
 The Chief Fire Officer praised the Authority's health and wellbeing initiatives in terms of supporting the staff as outlined in the feedback from staff surveys.
 The Occupational Health team showed a commitment to supporting those in challenging situations and exemplifying the importance of compassion.